Brlaney/words/md/words/gaze.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}to look straight ahead without looking at anything specific
+- **:** to look straight ahead without looking at anything specific

 ## Short Definitions:
 - to look straight ahead without looking at anything specific